kubernetes/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

 `impersonate-on:get`.
 The impersonator needs to have these verbs with certain resources to impersonate.

-Introduce verbs `impersonate:user` and `impersonate:scheduled-node`:
+Introduce verbs `impersonate:user-info`, `impersonate:serviceaccount` and `impersonate:scheduled-node`:
-- `impersonate:user` limits the impersonator to impersonate users with certain names/groups/userextras.
-The resources must be `users`/`groups`/`userextras`.
+- `impersonate:user-info` limits the impersonator to impersonate users with certain names/groups/userextras.
+The resources must be `users`/`groups`/`userextras`/`uids`.
 The resource names must be user names, group names or values in the user extras accoringly.
+- `impersonate:serviceaccount` that limits the impersonator to impersonate the serviceaccount with the certain name/namespace.
+The resources must be `serviceaccounts`.
 - `impersonate:scheduled-node` that limits the impersonator to impersonate the node the impersonator is running on.
-The resource must be `nodes`.
+The resources must be `nodes`.

 For the imperonsonator, two permissions will be required: